-Drew Swanson is Professor of History at Wright State, where he teaches classes in environmental history, food, 19th century America, and public history.
+Drew Swanson is Professor of History at Wright State, where he teaches classes in environmental history, food, nineteenth century America, and public history.
 Born in rural Virginia, he is a graduate of the University of Georgia and worked as a farmer, zookeeper, and natural resource manager before turning to academia.

 Swanson's research examines the intersections of nature and culture in the American South.
-His numerous articles and essays have appeared in such publications as American Historical Review, Environmental History, and Southern Cultures, and he is the author of a number of journal articles and book chapters, as well as three books: Beyond the Mountains: Commodifying Appalachian Environments (University of Georgia Press, 2018), A Golden Weed: Tobacco and Environment in the Piedmont South (Yale University Press, 2014), and Remaking Wormsloe Plantation: The Environmental History of a Lowcountry Landscape (University of Georgia Press, 2012).
-He is currently working on a history of Reconstruction and its memory in the rural South and a book on the consumer culture of American hunting.
+His numerous articles and essays have appeared in such publications as American Historical Review, Environmental History, and Southern Cultures, and he is the author of three books: Beyond the Mountains: Commodifying Appalachian Environments (University of Georgia Press, 2018), A Golden Weed: Tobacco and Environment in the Piedmont South (Yale University Press, 2014), and Remaking Wormsloe Plantation: The Environmental History of a Lowcountry Landscape (University of Georgia Press, 2012).
+He is currently working on a history of Reconstruction and its memory in the rural South and a book on the consumer culture and technology of American hunting.

 He lives with his family in Yellow Springs.